-- QTF-83 The QHIN Directory MUST maintain the Responding QHIN, HomeCommunityID and FHIR Endpoint for all Participants and Subparticipants. - QTF-84 An Initiating QHIN MUST be capable of accurately identifying the Responding QHIN for a QHIN Query or QHIN Message Delivery via its QHIN Directory. - QTF-85 All connections to the RCE Directory Service MUST conform to the requirements of the RCE Directory Service Implementation Guide.27 - QTF-86 A QHIN MUST update the RCE Directory Service with any new Participant and Subparticipant Initiating Nodes at least 48 hours prior to the Participant and Subparticipant commencing production activities. - QTF-87 A QHIN MUST create a directory entry for each individual facility within a Participant's or Subparticipant's organization. - QTF-88 A QHIN Directory MUST include all intended Exchange Purpose codes a Participant or Subparticipant will use for all initiated transactions. - QTF-89 A QHIN MUST ensure that all updates and changes to Participant or Subparticipant HomeCommunityID(s) and FHIR Endpoints are submitted to the RCE Directory Service prior to taking effect.
+- QTF-86 The QHIN Directory MUST maintain the Responding QHIN, HomeCommunityID and FHIR Endpoint for all Participants and Subparticipants. - QTF-87 An Initiating QHIN MUST be capable of accurately identifying the Responding QHIN for a QHIN Query or QHIN Message Delivery via its QHIN Directory. - QTF-88 All connections to the RCE Directory Service MUST conform to the requirements of the RCE Directory Service Implementation Guide.27 - QTF-89 A QHIN MUST update the RCE Directory Service with any new Participant and Subparticipant Initiating Nodes at least two business days prior to the Participant and Subparticipant commencing production activities.